spSmart124/ims/core_application_idea.md

 **Input Action:** An input action is an action that reads or performs action similar to reading on information. example read, watch, listen, taste etc.

 **Output Action:** An output action is an action that writes or performs action similar to writing of information. example write, draw, move, run, etc.

+**Product:** The final output of a producer's action is product.
+It should be a unit that can be traded.

+**Trader:** Trader is an entity which sells product.